Resources

 A lie….
 The twisted truth.
 The tried and true method of your enemy.

-Back to those who seek to answer the desires God has planted within them.
-Not lazy.
-Victims of the false lion’s spin are like this:
+Back to those who fail to seek answers for the desires God has planted within them… lazy?
+Or victims of the false lion’s spin?
+Duped into fearing the lion outside…

-- Fear paralyzes, leading to excuses.
-“I have financial issues.
+• Fear paralyzes… they make excuses like “I have financial issues.
 I can’t do anything until I’m in better shape.”

 The false lion’s spin of the truth emasculates boldness.